cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/instructions.md

 on a repository, and include:

 - Adding a collaborator to your repository to give them access to your repo.
-- Synchronising two local repos
+- Synchronising two local repos via a shared remote
 - Working independently on two seperate parts of a repo
 - Merging work that has no merge conflicts
 - Working independently on the same part of a repo